LaunchCodeLiftoffProjects/fizzybubbly/README.md

+#FizzyBubbly

 ## Overview

-Our project is a product review site dedicated to non-alcoholic seltzers and sparkling waters.
+Our project is a product review site (“FizzyBubbly”) dedicated to non-alcoholic seltzers and sparkling waters.
 The heart of this web app is a database of 50+ such products.
 Users will be able to find and create product reviews, rate products, and log in to curate a personal list of favorites.
 They will also be able to find places to purchase products both online and at brick-and-mortar retailers.

 This project was conceived with a desire to easily discover and remember drinks that are becoming steadily more popular and therefore more numerous.